By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-objects in json format and read it back. -
+can save Activityobjects in json format and read it back.

-, similarly JsonAdaptedContact is a field within JsonAdaptedActivity.
+as Contact is a field in Activity, similarly JsonAdaptedContact is a field within JsonAdaptedActivity.
 Hence the association as shown in the diagram above.

 2.5.3.
 Contact Storage component